 MTZ/PTZ Digital Training/Cascadia Rising Response Group (CSRG) Digital Net

-This is a new specialized net being tested for response to the forecasted “big one” earthquake for the NW region.
+This is a new specialized net being tested for response to the forecasted “big one” earthquake for the NW region, and for digital training which will be the backbone for traffic in an emergency.

-Meets every Tuesday at 1930 Pacific time on 3.588mhz usb, Contestia 4/250 will be the main mode, other traffic modes will be used as needed.
+Meets 1st & 3rd Tuesday at 1930 Pacific time on 3.588mhz usb, Contestia 4/250 will be the main mode, other traffic modes will be used as needed.